Tarata, Peru: Spanish Era

 In 1611 work began on the temple of San Benedicto Abad, patron of the city of Tarata, thus beginning the process of evangelization of the area and in turn the process of acculturation and conversion of the indigenous populations.
 The temple was officially inaugurated on January 3, 1741, the same day that the Spanish foundation of the city took place.

 Republican Era

 In 1824, Simón Bolivar decrees the political creation of the district of Tarata, with President Manuel Pardo promulgating decades later the creation of the province of Tarata, on November 12, 1874, as well as its districts: Estike, Tarukachi, Tarata, Tikako and Kandarave.

-Occupation by Chile
+Administration by Chile

-After the Battle of Tacna, and the subsequent retreat of Peruvian and Bolivian forces, the city was occupied by Chile, beginning a process of Chileanization.
-In 1911, the city was officially incorporated into the Chilean Province of Tacna as the Department of Tarata, with Tarata becoming the commune of the homonymous Department.
+After the Battle of Tacna, and the subsequent retreat of Peruvian and Bolivian forces, the city was occupied by Chile and incorporated as a commune, beginning a process of Chilenisation.
+The commune was formally established on December 22, 1891, taking into account the limits assigned by the decrees of November 9, 1885 and of May 10, 1886, and was composed of six subdelegations: Pocollai, Pachía, Palca, Tarata, Sama and Calana.
+A Civil Registry office had operated in the commune since 1885.

+In 1911, the city was officially incorporated into the Chilean Province of Tacna as the Department of Tarata, with Tarata becoming the seat of the eponymous department.
 In 1921, however, Chile abolished the department, and in 1925 gave back the city to Peru under the mediation of U.S. President Calvin Coolidge, who enforced the limits agreed upon on the north, which did not include the city.